Pacific Islands Council of South Australia

 On the 25th of April of each year, the people of Maluku ( a group of islands between West Papua and East Timor) also known as 'Spice Islands' commemorate the day of their independence before they were invaded by Indonesia.
 Maluku is right on the edge of the Melanesian region of the Pacific Islands and Asia.
 Traditionally, the Malukuan's are recognised as a Melanesians.
 This event was supported and endorsed by PICSA.

+Prior to 1950 Maluku was an independent sovereign nation, after years of being a Dutch colony, In the early part of 1950 the indonesian army invaded Maluku and since that day, Maluku has been under the Indonesian rule.
 This gathering is to commemorate and acknowledge the sovereignty of Maluku and to continue to support Maluku's fight of independence from the oppressive Indonesian regime.

 Graeme Isa’ako is of Samoan and Maori descent.
 Graeme grew up in the in the inner suburbs of Sydney where he developed his skills in signing, dancing and acting.